Vinil30/CostIQ/README.md

-# 🤖 Agentic AI System for Ecommerce Cost Optimization
+# 🤖 Agentic AI System for Enterprise Cost Optimization

 > An autonomous AI system that continuously monitors ecommerce operations, detects cost leakages, identifies root causes, takes corrective actions, validates outcomes, and improves itself over time.
 The system behaves like a **self-driving business analyst** that actively fixes problems and proves its impact.